Bettina Köster: Mania D: 1979–1981

-Fall 1978, Köster, student of the Berlin art school Hochschule der Künste, began playing Saxophone for the Berlin underground band DIN A Testbild.
-In May 1979 Köster started with Karin Luner, Beate Bartel, Eva Gossling and Gudrun Gut an all-girls-band project Mania D. In Fall 1979 Mania D performed in New York at Arleen Schloss A's, and in the Club Tier 3.
+In the fall of 1978, Köster, a student of the Berlin art school Hochschule der Künste, began playing saxophone for the Berlin underground band DIN A Testbild.
+In May 1979, Köster started with Karin Luner, Beate Bartel, Eva Gossling and Gudrun Gut an all-girls-band project Mania D. In fall 1979, Mania D performed in New York at Arleen Schloss A's, and in the Club Tier 3.